fenago/ml-scikit-keras-tensorflow/labs/lab_10.md

 This is actually a useful visualization tool to have, even beyond TensorFlow or Deep Learning.

-Let's summarize what you've learned so far in this chapter: we saw where neural nets came from, what an MLP is and how you can use it for classification and regression, how to use tf.keras's Sequential API to build MLPs, and how to use the Functional API or the Subclassing API to
+Let's summarize what you've learned so far in this lab: we saw where neural nets came from, what an MLP is and how you can use it for classification and regression, how to use tf.keras's Sequential API to build MLPs, and how to use the Functional API or the Subclassing API to